HOW TO TEACH SUSTAINABILITY TOGETHER

 To find partners you can use many tools according to what makes you more comfortable, we will list some tools and how you can use them:

-Once you have signed up go to eTwinning Live and click ‘Partner Forums’.
+Once you have signed up go to ‘Networking’: https://school-education.ec.europa.eu/en/networking and search for ‘Partner Finding’.

-You can also go directly to the SCLASS presentation of the website in Partner Forums and use the chat to look for partners.
-Look through the chat to see if somebody wants to cooperate on some of the teaching modules.
-You can also present your specific ideas in the chat and search for partners.
+You can also go directly to the SCLASS presentation of the website via this link (you can only see it if you are logged in).
+In the ‘Comments’ you can search for partners and specify which teaching module you are interested in – or look through the chat to see if somebody wants to cooperate on some of the teaching modules.

 Another option is to search among the projects already created to see if you can join some of them.